 If you need a break for a sweet treat, pull off at Brett’s Bakery in Gaffney, SC.

-Customers rave about their Peanut Butter Brownies, Butter Pecan Bars, and vast selection of cupcake flavors.
+Customers rave about their Peanut Butter Brownies, Butter Pecan Bars, and a vast selection of cupcake flavors.
 You can also order soup, sandwiches, and ice cream treats.

 200 S Limestone St, Gaffney, SC 29341